 7. Automate Your Operation

 You can run a hands-off packaging line during non-traditional hours — such as overnight — and drastically improve your productivity.
-Consider upgrading to a fully automated process that allows you to package products with little to no supervision.
+Consider upgrading to a fully-automated process that allows product packaging with little to no supervision.
 You can reduce labor costs while boosting your throughput.

 8. Watch Your Supply Chain

 Relying on third-party suppliers is unavoidable for most packaging operations.
 Whether they’re unable to fulfill an order or you forgot to place one, running out of supplies can be detrimental to productivity.
 Stay ahead of supply issues by keeping open channels of communication with your suppliers and monitoring stock levels carefully.

 Although it takes workers off the floor at first, better training tends to improve efficiency in a few different ways.
 It can help employees thoroughly understand the equipment, gain more confidence to work quickly and develop skills that can help reduce downtime, such as preventative maintenance.

 Spend some time implementing new training strategies.
 You might find other benefits, such as better retention — training is one of the top characteristics of a job that causes employees to leave.
 Other benefits include possible morale boosts and higher-quality work.

 If you’re still working with old equipment, you probably have inefficiencies all over your packaging line.
 Along with the general aging of equipment, older machinery could be missing out on modern technologies that would help improve packaging productivity.
 New equipment tends to be faster, more reliable and potentially more versatile so you can optimize your packaging solutions.